urilivshits/previous_tab_keyboard_shortcut/chrome-docs/youtube_description.md

 WHY THIS EXTENSION IS BETTER:
 Unlike other tab switching extensions, this one:
 - Handles closed tabs properly
-- Rebuilds history after restarts
+- Maintains history during tab suspension
 - Works in multiple windows
 - Actually works like you'd expect